Glass dropper bottles of herbal tinctures made from locally grown herbs at Foggy River Farm

 • Directly under the tongue

-• Diluted in a small amount of water, tea, or juice
+• Diluted in a small amount of water, tea, or juice (a "shot")

 • Added to sparkling water to make a fun herbal mocktail (for the tasty ones)